exuvia/CIBC_Developer_Tasks/README.md

 Create a Python function that will use the affine transformation calculated for 2D points to combine two images into one.
 Create some test code using pytest.

 ### Solution for Bonus Task 2
-This code finds the affine transfer based on two sets of 2D points and uses the results to combine two images .
+This code, Bonus2.py, was written in Python and uses openCV capabilities.
+The code finds the affine transfer based on two sets of 2D points and uses the results to combine two images .